-This draft rule relates to the AEMC's strategic priority of facilitating market (and network) arrangements that encourage efficient investment and flexibility.23 The draft rule is expected to mitigate the risks to the financial stability and reliability of supply in the NEM in the event that a market participant goes under external administration.
+This final rule relates to the AEMC's strategic priority of facilitating market (and network) arrangements that encourage efficient investment and flexibility.23 The final rule is expected to mitigate the risks to the financial stability and reliability of the power system in the event that a market participant goes under external administration.
 These, in turn, would allow market participants to make efficient investment decisions and to take informed positions in response to changes in the market.